Tommy0201/World-Education-Unemployment/README.md

 Exploring the potential relationship between education and unemployment rate around the world

-## To further understand the project, please take a look at my presentation
+## To further understand the project, please take a look at my presentation_world_education_data.pdf